Event management during the Corona pandemic

 Can I book a band to perform at an indoor event?

 As a performance, bands and vocal music are allowed indoors.
-However, dance events in enclosed rooms are not permitted (Infection Protection Ordinance, Section 7: Prohibitions).
 In the Hygiene Guidelines of the Senate Department responsible for culture, singing together and a band performing are subject to the conditions stipulated under IV (see Infection Protection Ordinance, Section 5, Para.
 1).

 What requirements are there for exhibitions?